xorrior/EmailRaider/README.md

 individual e-mails, one at a time.

 #####Get-SMTPAddress -FullName "William Striker"
-This function returns the Primary SMTP address of a user from the Global Address List based on there Full Name.
+This function returns the Primary SMTP address of a user from the Global Address List based on their Full Name.

 #####Invoke-SendEmail -Targets "testuser@testing.com" -Subject "Wub Wub Wub" -Body "Hey!
 This is a test email" -Attachment .\Payload.rtf